DigitalHammer/Security-Writeups/OffSec-ProvingGrounds/Katana/katana-writeup.md

 ![Link an image](https://raw.githubusercontent.com/DigitalHammer/Security-Writeups/main/OffSec-ProvingGrounds/Katana/Images/02-nmap-aggressive-allports.jpg "Katana Walkthrough")

 - Our new scan shows two more open ports `7080` and `8715` as well as technologies that may be useful to us in `Apache` and `LiteSpeed`
-  - We should also note that port `8715` is also using HTTP.
+  - We should note that port `8715` is also using HTTP.
 As highlighted in the screenshot, we now have 3 ports utilizing HTTP

 ---